-A National Instrument 43-101 compliant technical report, prepared by David Dunn P.Geo. and James Moors P.Geo. for Canarc Resource Corp., and available on SEDAR, states that the Tay-LP Property has good potential to host an economic replacement type gold deposit.
-The Technical Report, dated March 30, 2010 recommended three major phases of work.
+A National Instrument 43-101 compliant technical report dated March 30, 2010 ("Technical Report"), prepared by David Dunn P.Geo. and James Moors P.Geo. for Canarc Resource Corp., and available on SEDAR, states that the Tay-LP Property has good potential to host an economic replacement type gold deposit.
+In the Technical Report, Mr Moors recommended three major phases of work.
 The first phase consisting of a 470 kilometre helicopter borne VTEM and magnetometer geophysical survey was completed in May 2010 and successfully identified several new EM conductors and magnetic anomalies within prospective geological settings.
 The Company is currently having an updated NI 43-101 report written, which will include the results of the 2010 airborne geophysical program and recommendations for further work.